caguthrie/caguthrie.github.io/source/_posts/2014-03-12-geocoder-and-my-very-first-gem.markdown

 But there is a much cooler way to use Geocoder: with ActiveRecord.

-If in the table you want to geocode en masse, you can add both a latitude and longitude column in your database table connected with ActiveRecord.
+If you want to geocode your table en masse, you can add both a latitude and longitude column in your database table connected with ActiveRecord.
 Then, in your model, add the following lines:

 ```ruby